 Committed to impactful advocacy, Sean Joyce also currently serves as the Executive Director for the Shippers Coalition, comprised of 80+ companies, including agribusinesses, chemical companies, transportation services, shippers, retailers, beverage companies, and aggregates like Procter & Gamble, Scotts Miracle-Gro, Coca-Cola, American Chemistry Council, Tyson Foods, International Paper, Anheuser-Busch, PepsiCo, The Home Depot, Niagara Bottling, National Cattleman Beef Association, and Dairy Farmers of America, to name a few.

-Sean lives in Arlington, Virginia, with his wife, Natalie, and their three children, Genevieve, Jameson, and John Hal.
+Sean lives in Arlington, Virginia, with his wife, Natalie, and their three children.

 Alex Bolton serves as Senior Vice President of Government Affairs at Atlas Crossing, bringing over a decade of experience across various levels of government and political campaigns.
 Most recently, Alex served for four years as Chief of Staff to Rep. Nicole Malliotakis (NY-11), where he successfully guided the Congresswoman’s steering bid to secure a seat on the prestigious House Ways and Means Committee.
 His focus on tax, trade, and tariff policy positioned him as a key contributor to some of the committee’s most pressing legislative conversations.